-A SolutionFileIO implementation must be thread-safe.
+A SolutionFileI0 implementation must be thread-safe.

-14.2.3.4.
-Reading An Input Solution From A Database (Or Other Repository)
+14.2.4.4.
+Reading An Input Solution From A Database (Or Other Storage)

-The benchmark configuration currently expects an <inputSolutionFile> element, so a separate file, for each dataset.
-There are two ways to deal with this if your dataset is in a relational database or another type of repository:
+There are two options if your dataset is in a relational database or another type of repository:

 - Extract the datasets from the database and serialize them to a local file (for example as XML with XStreamSolutionFileIO if XML isn't too verbose).
-Then use those files an <inputSolutionFile> elements. - For each dataset, create a txt file that holds the unique id of the dataset.
-Write a custom SolutionFileIO that reads that identifier, connects to the database and extract the problem identified by that id.
-Configure those txt files as <inputSolutionFile> elements.
+Then use those files an <inputSolutionFile> elements. - The benchmarks is now more reliable because they run offline. - Each dataset is only loaded just in time. - Load all the datasets in advance and pass them to the buildPlannerBenchmark() method: